dashkevych/sortable-wordpress-plugin/readme.txt

 == Description ==

-The purpose of the Sortable Block plugin is to provide a way to sort sections on the page based on set dates.
+The purpose of the Sortable Block plugin is to sort sections on the page based on set dates.

+The plugin allows to organize block-based content either from newest to oldest, or from oldest to newest.

+There are several possible cases when to use the plugin.
+For instance, to create a simple events calendar, a product changelog, media mentions, etc.

+Sortable Block also comes with two layout options: list and grid.

 === Stay Connected ===